Julián Padrón: Biography

 Padrón was born in San Antonio de Maturín, Monagas state, on 8 September 1910.
 He attended some private primary schools in Cumaná, Sucre state.
 Later Padrón studied secondary education at Andrés Bello secondary school in Caracas.
 He got his degree of secondary education in the area of Philosophy in 1929.

 In 1935, Padrón received two degrees: Lawyer of the Republic and Doctor in Political Science.
-The first degree was obtained by him before the Supreme Court of the former Federal District, the second one was achieved by Padrón at the Central University of Venezuela.
-At the same university he got the degree as graduate in Diplomatic and Consular Careers in 1944.
+The first degree was obtained by him before the Supreme Court of the former Federal District, the second was achieved by Padrón at the Central University of Venezuela.
+At the same university he got his degree as a graduate in Diplomatic and Consular Careers in 1944.

 Julián Padrón began to write for the Venezuelan magazine Elite in 1929.
 After that he founded and managed the literary magazine El Ingenioso Hidalgo together with Arturo Uslar Pietri, Pedro Sotillo and Bruno Plá.
 That magazine, created in 1935, did not last much time.

 In the field of journalism Padrón worked as founder and writer of the newspaper Unidad Nacional at the beginning of 1936.
-Besides he was a collaborator of the Venezuelan newspaper El Universal from 1945 to 1947, as well as he collaborated with other Venezuelan newspapers and magazines.
+Besides he was a collaborator of the Venezuelan newspaper El Universal from 1945 to 1947, and he collaborated with other Venezuelan newspapers and magazines.